How to Inspect HVAC Systems for Moisture Damage

 HVAC moisture problems can extend beyond the system itself and begin affecting nearby building materials.
 This is especially common when moisture has been present for an extended period.

-During inspection, check areas around the HVAC system for structural impact.
+During inspection, check areas around the HVAC system for structural impact, especially below attic equipment, around HVAC closets, near ceiling registers, and along visible duct paths.

 Ceiling and Wall Areas